KCampos24/Comparing-Files-with-Hash-Values/README.md

 <h1>Comparing Files with Hash Values</h1>

 <h2>Description</h2>
 This project focuses on the creation and comparison of hash values to evaluate data integrity and security.
 I will explore the process of generating hash values for files, followed by utilizing the <code>cmp</code> command to analyze and compare these hash files.
+A hash value is a fixed-size string of characters generated from data using a hashing algorithm.
+It acts like a digital fingerprint for data, ensuring data integrity.
+Even a tiny change in the original data will result in a completely different hash.
 Through this investigation, I will uncover potential discrepancies between files that may initially appear identical, highlighting the importance of thorough data evaluation before making informed business decisions.

 <h2>Languages and Utilities Used</h2>